-Engineered flooring comprises several layers of wood stuck together under extremely high pressures.
-This method of construction helps in creating wooden flooring, which boasts higher strength and durability compared to a wooden floor of solid material.
+Engineered wood flooring comprises several layers of wood stuck together under extremely high pressures.
+This method of construction helps in creating wooden flooring, which boasts higher strength and durability compared to a solid wooden floor.

-Most solid floorings have a tendency to shrink as well as expand.
+Most solid flooring has a tendency to shrink as well as expand.
 This happens because of room humidity changes, changing room temperature as well as moisture in the sub-floor, because of the unique construction method engineered flooring isn't prone to these problems.

 This flooring comprises three different layers - bottom layer, middle core and top layer.
 The mid core is made from plywood, softwood or even HDF layers and the top layer is hardwood.
 Its thickness ranges between 0.7 mm to around 6 mm.

 Engineered flooring has several advantages, the biggest being easy installation.
 Using the floating floor method, easy click installation is possible with these products, which is probably the fastest and easiest option.
 Alternatively tongue and grooves can be stuck together which is an advantage when you are installing your floor on a concrete subfloor.
 Even floors of thicknesses having 22 mm can provide proper structure and these are nailed into the battens or joists.

 Because the top layer of engineered floors is real wood there is no compromise in terms of style.
 When fitted it would take a flooring expert to tell an engineered from a solid wood floor.
 The top layer varies in thickness from 0.7 mm to around 6 mm and can be finished with a matt lacquer, satin lacquer, oiled, brushed and lacquered, brushed and oiled or age distressed finish.